History of Paris Saint-Germain FC: UEFA Intertoto Cup winners

-Francis Graille and Vahid Halilhodžić took over as president and manager with the mission of stabilizing the club, both sportingly and financially.
-Ronaldinho's departure to Barcelona allowed them to embark on an ambitious transfer campaign.
-PSG featured Argentine defensive duo Gabriel Heinze and Juan Pablo Sorín, winger Fabrice Fiorèse on the right, and Pauleta, scorer of 18 goals, alongside Danijel Ljuboja in attack.
-The 2003–04 season was their most successful in nearly 10 years, winning their sixth Coupe de France against Châteauroux in the final and finishing second in Ligue 1, three points behind Lyon.
-The only setback was their defeat to Gueugnon in the Coupe de la Ligue kickoff.
+Francis Graille and Vahid Halilhodžić were appointed president and manager respectively, with the aim of stabilising the club both sportingly and financially.
+Ronaldinho’s departure to Barcelona allowed for a major squad rebuild.
+PSG signed Juan Pablo Sorín, winger Fabrice Fiorèse, and striker Pauleta, who scored 18 goals, alongside Danijel Ljuboja in attack.
+The 2003–04 season was the club's most successful in six years, as PSG won their sixth Coupe de France title against Châteauroux in the final and finished second in Ligue 1, three points behind Lyon.
+The only setback was elimination by Gueugnon in the Coupe de la Ligue.

 Cup victory against Marseille

+PSG celebrate their 2–1 victory over Marseille in the 2006 Coupe de France final.

-The departures of key players such as Déhu, Heinze, Sorín and Fiorèse left a huge void in the squad for the 2004–05 season.
-The Parisians lost the 2004 Trophée des Champions to Lyon on penalties and soon found themselves in the relegation zone.
-Weakened by conflict between the players and Halilhodžić, the latter gave up his position to former PSG midfielder Laurent Fournier in February 2005.
-Knocked out from all competitions, PSG eventually finished in the top half of the table, in ninth place.
-Of note was the club's 2–0 victory over reigning European champions Porto.
-It was their only Champions League win, as they finished bottom of their group.
-PSG also claimed their seventh and eighth consecutive wins against Marseille.
+The departures of key players such as Déhu, Heinze, Sorín and Fiorèse left a significant void in the squad for the 2004–05 season.
+PSG lost the 2004 Trophée des Champions to Lyon on penalties and soon found themselves in the relegation zone.
+Weakened by internal conflict between the players and Halilhodžić, he left his position in February 2005 and was replaced by former PSG midfielder Laurent Fournier.

+A notable result was a 2–0 victory over reigning European champions Porto.
+It was the club's only win in the Champions League group stage, as PSG finished bottom of their group.
+Domestically, the club recorded its seventh and eighth consecutive victories against Marseille but was eliminated early from all other competitions.
+PSG ultimately finished ninth in Ligue 1.
+Following this disappointing season, president Francis Graille was dismissed and replaced by Pierre Blayau.

-At the start of the 2005–06 season, the club's goal was to finish in the top three of Ligue 1.
-They had already secured first place by Matchday 4 and remained on the podium until November 2005.
-Unfortunately, a string of poor results, especially away from home, sent Fournier's men into a downward spiral for two months.
-During the winter break, PSG president Pierre Blayau appointed Guy Lacombe as manager to start the second half of the season from scratch.
-Despite being eliminated from the Coupe de la Ligue and finishing ninth in the league, Lacombe guided them to a 2–1 victory over arch-rivals Marseille in the 2006 Coupe de France final.
-With this triumph, PSG won their seventh cup title, surpassing Saint-Étienne's six trophies, and qualified for the Europa League.
-In April 2006, after years of underachievement, Canal+ sold the club to Colony Capital and Alain Cayzac was appointed president shortly after.
+At the start of the 2005–06 season, Canal+ acquired the remaining shares of the club and set the objective of finishing in the top three of Ligue 1.
+PSG briefly led the table after Matchday 4 and remained in the upper positions until November 2005.
+However, a series of poor results, particularly away from home, led to a significant decline in form during the winter period.
+During the mid-season break, president Pierre Blayau appointed Guy Lacombe as manager.

+Despite elimination from the Coupe de la Ligue and a ninth-place league finish, Lacombe guided PSG to a 2–1 victory over arch-rivals Marseille in the 2006 Coupe de France final.
+This secured the club's seventh Coupe de France title, surpassing Saint-Étienne's total of six, and qualification for the UEFA Cup.
+In April 2006, after several years of underperformance, Canal+ sold the club to a consortium consisting of Colony Capital, Butler Capital Partners and Morgan Stanley.
+Alain Cayzac, a long-time PSG supporter and former club executive (and minority shareholder between 1991 and 2005), was appointed president shortly thereafter.